"Now the women of Rancho Pedro Arriba have a plan." | CWS

 Stories of Change

 Sofia, president of the women's association Rancho Pedro Arriba.
+Photo: Adele Williams / CWS

 “Now the women of Rancho Pedro Arriba have a plan.”